Any time a person applies for life insurance, it is likely that their information will be analyzed by the insurance company’s underwriters. Why?

 - Dangerous hobbies

 You are also going to have to endure a medical exam, where you will be invited to submit a urine and blood sample.
-These will be evaluated in order to determine whether or not you have any other type of health condition that may pose a risk to the insurance group in regards to filing a claim.
+These will be evaluated in order to determine whether or not you have any other type of health condition that may pose a risk to the insurance group in regard to filing a claim.
 This medical exam will also require that a paramedical professional take a heart monitor reading, record your blood pressure, and ask you additional in depth questions about your health and your health history.

 Once all the info has been submitted to the insurer, a decision will be made.
 At this time, depending on your overall health condition, it is probable that you could get a Standard plan classification, provided that you are in otherwise good health, which is typically less than people who are applying for life insurance who are overweight.
 Depending on how well your health has progressed since your gastroplasty, it is also possible that you may be rated as a Substandard.
 In this case, you may be imposed a greater measure of premium than a Standard rated policy holder.